Religion - Religious Beliefs

 If you could never imagine that you could

-be a God or God like, then how God could exist?
-You give power to a leader
+be a God or be God like, then how God could exist?
+God had to learn how to

 you can also teach others, including yourself.